Continuous Join As You Go For Granny Squares

 Another Granny Chevron Cowl!
 Pattern & Tutorial.

-Crochet Granny Chevron Cowl
+Crochet Granny Chevron Cowl Pattern

 Fancy a very quick and easy crochet project?
-Last summer I designed and made a fluffy chevron cowl (see pic below).
-Yesterday I made a smaller, non fluffy version.
+Last summer, I designed and made a fluffy granny stitch chevron cowl (see pic below).
+Yesterday I made a smaller, non-fluffy version.
 I made it when I was thinking about all things granny (I couldn’t wait for the Granny CAL!
 I just couldn’t!).
-This morning I filmed a short tutorial too.
-It’s now up on YouTube if you want to go and have a look!

-You can find the original fluffier pattern Here.
-I made the new cowl a bit smaller as I was restricted by the amount of yarn I had: 200 grams of chunky alpaca/mulberry silk stuff I found for £8 a skein from last year’s Edinburgh Yarn Festival.
-The (impulsively bought) yarn had been sat waiting for nearly a year and I had no real idea about what to do with it for ages.
-Funny how something can jump out at you after all that time.
+You can find the original crochet chevron cowl pattern, Here.
+It’s a much larger, drapier version using fluffy yarn.
+I made the new chevron cowl a bit smaller as I was restricted by the amount of yarn I had: 200 grams of chunky alpaca/mulberry silk stuff I found for £8 a skein from last year’s Edinburgh Yarn Festival.

 • I used a 6mm hook for my chunky yarn.

 • The yarn I used was only 92 metres per 100g.
 I think other chunky yarns are usually a bit more than that.
-I used almost every bit so if you don’t have at least 184 meters of chunky then you might not make it to the end.
+I used almost every bit, so if you don’t have at least 184 meters of chunky, then you might not make it to the end.

-• It measures approx 32×32 cm (12.5×12.5 inches).
+• The granny chevron cowl measures approx 32×32 cm (12.5×12.5 inches).
 That’s a circumference of 64cm.

 • The pattern is written in UK terms.
-The video uses both UK and US terms but essentially all you need to know is that a UK treble is a US double.
+The video uses both UK and US terms, but essentially all you need to know is that a UK treble is a US double.

 • 3tr = cluster.

-Crochet Cowl Pattern
+Granny Chevron Crochet Cowl Pattern

 Chain 47.

-Row 1: 3tr in 7th from hook, (miss 2 st, 3tr in next) six times, ch2, 3tr in next st, (miss 2 st, 3tr) six times, miss 2 st, 1 tr in last st. Turn.
+Row 1: 3tr in 7th from hook, (miss 2 sts, 3tr in next) six times, ch2, 3tr in next st, (miss 2 st, 3tr) six times, miss 2 st, 1tr in last st, turn.

-Row 2: Ch3, (3tr in space between clusters) six times, (3tr, ch2, 3tr) in 2 chain space, (3tr in space between clusters) six times, 1tr in last st of row.
-Turn
+Row 2: Ch3, (3tr in space between clusters) six times, (3tr, ch2, 3tr) in 2 chain space, (3tr in space between clusters) six times, 1tr in last st of row, turn

-Row 30: As row 2 but slip stitch to join to Row 1 between each cluster.
+Row 30: As Row 2, but slip stitch to join to Row 1 between each cluster.
 Fasten off and sew in ends.

 I hope you like it.
 I promise it’s super easy to make and can be made in a couple of hours (maybe less, I didn’t time it).

-Jeepers, I’m not wearing make up on me peepers.
+Jeepers, I’m not wearing make-up on me peepers.
 Again!

 Subscribe to Blog via Email